Master of Puppets: Music and lyrics

 "Welcome Home (Sanitarium)" was based on Ken Kesey's novel One Flew Over the Cuckoo's Nest and conveys the thoughts of a patient unjustly caged in a mental institution.
 The song opens with a section of clean single strings and harmonics.
 The clean, arpeggiated main riff is played in alternating 4/4 and 6/4 time signatures.
 The song is structured with alternating somber clean guitars in the verses, and distorted heavy riffing in the choruses, unfolding into an aggressive finale.
-This structure follows a pattern of power ballads Metallica set with "Fade to Black" on Ride the Lightning, "One" on ...And Justice for All and later "The Day That Never Comes" on Death Magnetic.
+This structure follows a pattern of power ballads Metallica set with "Fade to Black" on Ride the Lightning and would follow with "One" on ...And Justice for All and later "The Day That Never Comes" on Death Magnetic.

 "Disposable Heroes" is an anti-war song about a young soldier whose fate is controlled by his superiors.
 With sections performed at 220 beats per minute, it is one of the most intense tracks on the record.
 The guitar passage at the end of each verse was Hammett's imitation of the sort of music he found in war films.

 The syncopated riffing of "Leper Messiah" challenges the hypocrisy of the televangelism that emerged in the 1980s.
 The song describes how people are willingly turned into blind religious followers who mindlessly do whatever they are told.
 The 136 beats per minute mid-tempo riffing of the verses culminates in a descending chromatic riff in the chorus; it increases to a galloping 184 beats per minute for the middle section that climaxes in a distorted scream of "Lie!".
 The title derives from the lyrics to the David Bowie song "Ziggy Stardust".

 "Orion" is a multipart instrumental highlighting Burton's bass playing.
 It opens with a fade-in bass section, heavily processed to resemble an orchestra.
 It continues with mid-tempo riffing, followed by a bass riff at half-tempo.
 The tempo accelerates during the latter part, and ends with music fading out.
 Burton arranged the middle section, which features its moody bass line and multipart guitar harmonies.